ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/loading.md

 # Loading JSON

-In this section, we assume the JSON data is in Newline-Delimited JSON (JSON) format, known as `JSONEachRow` in ClickHouse.
+In this section, we assume the JSON data is in [NDJSON](https://github.com/ndjson/ndjson-spec) (Newline delimited JSON) format, known as [`JSONEachRow`](/en/interfaces/formats#jsoneachrow) in ClickHouse.
 This is the preferred format for loading JSON due to its brevity and efficient use of space, but others are supported for both [input and output](/docs/en/interfaces/formats#json).

-Consider the following JSON sample, representing a row from [Python PyPI dataset](https://clickpy.clickhouse.com/).
+Consider the following JSON sample, representing a row from the [Python PyPI dataset](https://clickpy.clickhouse.com/):

 ```json
 {